Motorsport Command Center

 Every compliance area: what it is, why it matters, current state vs. Hive

 The full Hive stack — every primitive matters in motorsport.
-Each runs in silicon, not in a prompt.
+Each produces a signed, auditable receipt — not a prompt response.

 Mercedes runs a CFD simulation on a new rear wing concept.
 SpectralZK generates a proof: "This simulation consumed 47 compute hours and produced valid aerodynamic results."
 The FIA verifies compliance without seeing the wing design.